-I will discuss the IELTS essay (writing task #1 of its Writing test) since it is the most popular. test.
-However, most points apply to the TOEFL as well.
+I will discuss the IELTS essay here (writing task #2 of its Writing test), However, most points apply to the TOEFL as well.
 The sample essay at the bottom of the page is long enough for either exam.

 It’s worth taking a few minutes to roughly outline your paragraphs and main points.
 (Save a few minutes at the end for proofreading as well.
 Check your spelling, punctuation, and grammar.
 Also make sure that you have clearly supported your thesis or main idea.)

 Below are two demonstrations of essay planning/outlining in response to two different writing prompts.
 (Your own notes can be even briefer, of course.
 Use any abbreviations you’ll recognize as you write.)

 I developed the outline for writing prompt 1 into the sample IELTS essay below the outlines.
 (If you’re interested, the plan outlined for Prompt 2 became the gap-fill essay in Transition Words Practice.
 See Tony Hillerman's Navajo Detectives for an example of an essay analyzing a literary work.)

 IELTS Essay Writing Prompt Example 1: The Internet provides enormous amounts of information, good and bad.
 What are some ways Internet users can identify reliable information and avoid using poor-quality information to make decisions?
 Support your answer with relevant examples.

 1. State the problem: lg. amts. of info. of varying value